Time Dance (1976)

 Original Performance on March 26, 1976

-Costumes by John Bailey: Tie-dyed layers of costumes in shades of sky blue, yellow, and water green.
+Costumes by John Bailey: Tie-dyed layers of cotton costumes in shades of died sky blue, yellow, and water green.
 Each dancer had a leotard, cotton shorts and a T-shirt, long cotton tie pants, or a skirt.
-Clothes were de-accummulated down to the leotard during the dance.
+Clothes were de-accummulated (taken off during performance coming down to the leotard, only, during the end of the dance.

-Music by Steve Bloom, gong pulse and instruments (1976) using tape and live instruments and a synthesizer.
+First performance was live music created and performed by Steve Bloom, gong pulse and instruments (1976) using tape and live instruments and a synthesizer.
 For the second performance music was created by John Driscoll.
-Poems by Gertrude Stein (Sacred Emily); Geography and Plays by Dick Higgins (Cowboy Plays) “Foew & OMBWHNW”.
+This performance featured John reciting poems by Gertrude Stein (Sacred Emily); Geography and Plays by Dick Higgins (Cowboy Plays) “Foew & OMBWHNW”.

 Premiere: Hand Chapel, Washington, DC.
 March 26, 27, 28, 1976.
-The second performance was in Dorothy Betts Marvin Theatre (1984) Music for miniature objects, John Driscoll.
-The third performance was on the steps by the Lincoln Memorial looking down over the Potomac River during Rush Hour (see photos).
+The second performance was in Dorothy Betts Marvin Theatre (1977???)
+(1984) Music for miniature objects by John Driscoll.
+The third performance was on the steps by the Lincoln Memorial looking down over the Potomac River during Rush Hour (see photos), no music for this performance, except the sound of cars driving by the stairs.

 There is a script for the choreography in the early archival notes prepared by Cynthia Word.